 The most common cause of dry lips is dehydration.
 Your lips are delicate and may show signs of dehydration sooner than anything else.
 This is especially common during the winter when we spend more time indoors and drink less water.

-You don’t always feel thirsty when you’re dehydrated, so don’t wait for the thirst before you start drinking.
-Experts recommend that you drink around half a gallon of water a day, but this increases if you exercise or lot or spend a lot of time in the sun, in which case you sweat more and retain less.
+You don’t always feel thirsty when you’re dehydrated, so don’t wait until you’re thirsty before you start drinking.
+Experts recommend that you drink around half a gallon of water per day.
+This increases if you exercise, spend a lot of time in the sun, or are breastfeeding—in any of these cases, you sweat more and retain less moisture in your system.

 Select Your Lip Balm Carefully